What is cloud hosting?

 By hosting your website or application in the cloud you get a ton of benefits and often comes with additional features on top of the hosting itself.

-The name “Cloud hosting” comes from the fact that the servers used for hosting are purely virtual and do not exist the same way as traditional physical servers.
+The name “cloud hosting” comes from the fact that the servers used for hosting are purely virtual and do not exist in the same way as traditional physical servers.

 So how exactly does it work?
 And what are the benefits of cloud hosting?